vaginessa/dns-wiki/Home.md

 -------

 Donations are optional and we don't want you to feel pressured to send money!
 But everything may helps to improve the product - and of course it's always a good motivation.
-It can be done directly via [Google Play Store](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall.donate).
+It can be done directly on [Google Play Store](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall.donate) or just look at [F-Droid repository](https://f-droid.org/repository/browse/?fdid=dev.ukanth.ufirewall) for more donations options.

 License
 -------